arekmula/COVID_climate_impact/README.md

-# COVID19 - climat impact
+# COVID19 - climate impact
 Project for Data Science course @ Poznan University of Technology, Institute of Robotics and Machine Intelligence.

-### The goal of the project was to verify hypotheses connected with COVID-19:
+### The goal of the project was to verify hypotheses about COVID-19:
 - Temperature has a big impact on COVID-19 reproduction.
   * This hypothesis should be checked using ANOVA test (Mean temperature per month and country vs Normalized reproduction coefficient per country and month).
 - There's a big difference in death ratio between different countries from Europe.
 This analysis should be done in 2 ways.